-The Chelan County Comprehensive Flood Hazard Management Plan (The Flood Plan or Plan) recommends regional policies, programs, and projects to reduce the risk to people and property from river flooding, alluvial fans and channel migration in Chelan County.
-This plan presents a long-term vision for managing flood hazards associated with Chelan County's major river systems and recommends specific near-term actions to achieve that vision.
-The plan recommends actions Chelan County and cities in the county may take to reduce flood risks and to protect, restore or enhance riparian and aquatic ecosystems.
+The Chelan County Comprehensive Flood Hazard Management Plan (The Flood Plan) recommends regional policies, programs, and projects to reduce the risk to people and property from river flooding, alluvial fans and channel migration in Chelan County.
+This plan presents a long-term vision for managing all flood hazards within Chelan County and recommends specific near-term actions to achieve that vision.
+The Flood Plan recommends actions Chelan County and cities in the county may take to reduce flood risks and to protect, restore or enhance riparian and aquatic ecosystems.

 Chelan County and each of its five cities participate in the NFIP.
 Flooding has been an ongoing hazard in the County.
 In 2013, floods caused over \$500,000 in public property damage in the County; this figure does not account for extensive additional damage to private property.
-Data suggests that flood frequency and intensity are increasing.
+Data suggests that flood frequency and intensity are increasing (USGS, 2003).
 In light of this, the County formed a Flood Control Zone District in 2014 to establish a dedicated program and funding source for flood hazard management.

 One of the first essential tasks of the Chelan County Flood Control Zone District (FCZD) was to prepare a comprehensive plan.
 This task has been completed with preparation of the Chelan County Comprehensive Flood Hazard Management Plan.
 The Flood Plan complies with state and federal requirements for flood hazard management and meets the specific near-term planning needs of Chelan County for flood control.
 It identifies resources, information, and strategies for reducing risk from flood hazards, and will help guide and coordinate mitigation activities.
-The plan was developed to meet the following objectives:
+The Flood Plan was developed to meet the following objectives: